-We conducted experiments on 9 cardiovascular cohorts that correspond to the following aspects of patient care:
+We conducted experiments on 10 cardiovascular cohorts that correspond to the following aspects of patient care:

-• Preventive care: We considered a major cohort for preventive cardiology: the Meta-analysis Global Group in Chronic heart failure database (MAGGIC), which holds data for 46,817 patients gathered from multiple clinical studies (Wong et al., 2014).

-• Heart transplant wait-list management: We extracted data from the United Network for Organ Sharing (UNOS) database, which holds information on all heart transplants conducted in the US between the years 1985 to 2015.
-Cohort UNOS-I is a pre-transplant population of 36,329 cardiac patients who were enrolled in a transplant wait-list.

-• Post-transplant follow-up: Cohort UNOS-II is a post-transplant population of 60,400 patients in the US who underwent a transplant between the years 1985 to 2015.

-• Cardiovascular comorbidities: We extracted 6 cohorts from the Surveillance, Epidemiology, and End Results (SEER) cancer registries, which cover approximately 28% of the US population (Yoo & Coughlin, 2018).
+- Preventive care: We considered two major cohorts for preventive cardiology.
+The first is the Meta-analysis Global Group in Chronic heart failure database (MAGGIC), which holds data for 46,817 patients gathered from multiple clinical studies (Wong et al., 2014).
+The second cohort is the UK Biobank, which is a bio-repository with data for more than 500,000 volunteers in the UK (Sudlow et al., 2015). - Heart transplant wait-list management: We extracted data from the United Network for Organ Sharing (UNOS) database, which holds information on all heart transplants conducted in the US between the years 1985 to 2015.
+Cohort UNOS-I is a pre-transplant population of 36,329 cardiac patients who were enrolled in a transplant wait-list. - Post-transplant follow-up: Cohort UNOS-II is a post-transplant population of 60,400 patients in the US who underwent a transplant between the years 1985 to 2015. - Cardiovascular comorbidities: We extracted 6 cohorts from the Surveillance, Epidemiology, and End Results (SEER) cancer registries, which cover approximately 28% of the US population (Yoo & Coughlin, 2018).
 We predict cardiac deaths in patients diagnosed with breast cancer (SEER-I), colorectal cancer (SEER-II), Leukemia (SEER-III), respiratory cancers (SEER-IV), digestive system cancer (SEER-V), and urinary system cancer (SEER-VI).